Roomify/docs/roomify_accommodations/properties/index.rst

 Properties
 ==========

-*Roomify Accommodations* can manage anything from a single property to a site with hundreds of properties.
+Roomify for Accommodations can manage anything from a single property to a site with hundreds of properties.

 .. toctree::
    :maxdepth: 2